How to achieve academic success with integrity

 “By making this module a registration requirement, we can better ensure that students are familiar with the ways and means of producing original research.”

-As of summer 2017, all newly admitted Concordia graduate students will be required to complete the online ASIM tutorial prior to registration.
+PLEASE NOTE: All newly admitted Concordia graduate students are now required to complete the online ASIM tutorial prior to registration.

 Contact the eConcordia helpdesk with any technical inquiries.